jxunze/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add employee's work hours
-2. BistroBoss requests employee contact and work hours
+2. FnBuddy requests employee contact and work hours
 3. User provides required information
-4. BistroBoss tracks the employee's work hours
+4. FnBuddy tracks the employee's work hours

     Use case ends.

 **Extensions**

 * 2a.
 The contact book is empty.
     * 2a1.
-BistroBoss shows an error message.
+FnBuddy shows an error message.

       Use case ends

 * 3a.
 The given contact information or working hours is invalid.

     * 3a1.
-BistroBoss shows an error message.
+FnBuddy shows an error message.

       Use case resumes at step 2.